tokinifubara/Creative-Making/README.md

 **Process Log:**

-+ You should log your development and production process in a blog hosted on Github Pages, WordPress, Wix, or Tumblr.
++ You should log your development and production process in a blog hosted on GitHub Pages, WordPress, Wix, or Tumblr.
 Use the best method suited to your workflow.
 + It is important that you document your assignments, challenges you faced in making your code work and how you resolved them.
 + Highlight when you are addressing subjects discussed in class, projects that inspire you, your experimentations and research through tags.
 These can be \#inspiration, \#research, \#challenges, or \#assignments.
 + This is your space to reflect and express yourself.
 It is your digital sketchbook.
 Decorate your blog however you choose, use an informal tone, scan your drawings, use memes --- so far as the content is intelligible, organised, and shows critical engagement with content of the module.